cloudmaven/documentation/pages/p/p_costing.md

 A: You can read about instance types on the vendor's cloud console and/or information pages.
 For example AWS EC2 instances are written up [here](https://aws.amazon.com/ec2/instance-types/).
-From the Linux command line you can issue commands such as:
+From the Linux command line you can issue commands.

 ```
 % lscpu
-% cat /proc/cpuinfo
+% cat /proc/cpuinf
 ```

 {% include links.html %}